IGITUGraz/spore-nest-module/examples/pattern_matching_showcase/README.md

 pip install --upgrade matplotlib  # (Optional, If you want to have nice plotting, you should upgrade `matplotlib` to the newest version)
 ```

-Notes:

-* Use `pip install --user <package name>` to install the python packages locally
-* Use `sudo pip install <package name>` to install the python packages globally
-* The python packages can also be installed in a [virtualenv](https://virtualenv.pypa.io/en/stable/).
-* For python3, use `pip3` to install python packages and install the python3 versions of the packages for NEST dependencies.
-* Python3 is NOT officially supported by this package, but has been known to work occasionally.

 ## Installing MUSIC